-The Math/Stats Help service of the University Learning Centre is located in the Murray (Main) Library, Room 144 (map).
+The Math/Stats Help service of Student Learning Services is located in the Murray Library, Room 144 (map).

 The service is free of charge to all current University of Saskatchewan students for help with University of Saskatchewan courses.

 Math/Stats help staff help students with a variety of mathematical or statistical topics, with a focus on first-year or introductory courses.
 Our service is primarily a drop-in service: students are welcome to drop in and work on homework, and ask questions when needed.
 Our service is designed for current University of Saskatchewan students looking for help with U of S courses.
 We also offer workshops or review sessions on certain topics in mathematics.
 These will be announced on this page and on PAWS.